 Crucially, budding also results in star-like blobs called ephyra.
 These go on to become adult medusa jellyfish.

-5. Break Yourself into Bits and Swim Away
+Jellyfish Sex Part 5: Break into Bits and Swim Away

 In the final stage, the ephyrae break off from the main polyp body and swim away.